 Agatized fossil coral can exhibit a wide range of natural colors, ranging from white and pink to brown, gray, black, yellow and red.
-Corals may vary widely within a single stone depending on weathering and oxidation and the original mineral content.
+Coral gemstones may vary widely depending on weathering, oxidation and the original mineral content.

 Corals are among the most colorful animals in the sea.
 Most corals live in warm, shallow, tropical seas and feed on plankton.
-The oldest fossil corals are from the Ordovican period, over 450 million years ago.
-Corals are marine animals with a sac-like body, mouth, tentacles and skeleton.
+The oldest fossil corals are from the Ordovican period, which began over 450 million years ago.
+Corals are marine animals with a sac-like body, a mouth, tentacles and a skeleton.
 It is the skeleton that survives in the fossil record.
-Corals may be solitary or found in large colonies.
+Corals may be solitary or form large colonies.

-In some cases corals were buried in sediment as the land surface was affected by crustal plate movements or the oceans rose and fell.
+In some cases corals were buried in sediment as the land surface was affected by crystal plate movements or as the oceans rose and fell.
 Temperature and pressure from compaction during burial resulted in those deposits becoming rock and part of the present day geological record.

 Agate, also known as chalcedony, is a type of cryptocrystalline quartz or silicon dioxide.
 Under unique geological conditions, prehistoric corals and mollusks can fossilize by being replaced with agate from silica-rich ground water percolating through limestone.

-Florida and Georgia in the USA are also import sources of fossil coral.
+Florida and Georgia in the USA are also important sources of fossil coral.
 In fact Florida has declared fossil coral to be the Florida State Rock.

-Fossil coral pieces are sought by gemstone and fossil collectors around the world. as well as being used in beads and other jewelry.
+Fossil coral pieces are sought by gemstone and fossil collectors around the world.
+Additionally, fossil coral gemstones are used in beads and other jewelry.
 Since agate is fairly hard (7 on the Mohs scale) and very durable, fossil coral is suitable for all kinds of jewelry.